joshuamango/js-engineering-challenge/README.md

-This app was build using [React](https://reactjs.org/) and [Bootstrap](https://getbootstrap.com) The app allows the user to search through the table by id, email, first/last name, etc. and the result are automatically updated as the user types.
+This app was build using [React](https://reactjs.org/) and [Bootstrap](https://getbootstrap.com) The app allows the user to search through the table by id, email, first/last name, etc. and the results are automatically updated as the user types.
 I hope you like it!

 ## Screenshot
 ![Image](screenshot.PNG "web page with list of customers and search bar")